Ajish777/Shop-Management-System/README.md

 # Code Explanation:

-a. db.connect(): It is used to connect to the database.
+* db.connect(): It is used to connect to the database.

-b. cursor(): It shows the current position of the mouse.
+* cursor(): It shows the current position of the mouse.

-c. execute(): It helps in the execution process.
+* execute(): It helps in the execution process.

-d. commit(): The changes made by the user in the database are confirmed by commit().
+* commit(): The changes made by the user in the database are confirmed by commit().

 # 5. Function for adding stock:
 ```